Top Hardware Testing Tools in 2026: One-Stop Online Platform for Mouse, Screen, GPU, and Peripherals

 No downloads; works on desktop and mobile.

 A dead pixel test displays solid colors across your screen to identify defective pixels on monitors, laptops, TVs, and mobile devices.
 By cycling through white, black, red, green, and blue, you can spot dead pixels (permanently black), stuck pixels (fixed color), or backlight bleed.
 This browser-based test requires no installation—just open the page and start testing instantly on any device.
+Use it as a dead pixel checker, stuck pixel tester, LCD pixel test, OLED screen test, or backlight bleed detector—all free with no installation required.

 Our screen test uses your browser's fullscreen API to display solid colors across your entire monitor.
 When you click 'Start Screen Test', the tool cycles through pure colors (white, black, red, green, blue, cyan, magenta, yellow) one by one.
 Each color is rendered at maximum saturation to make pixel defects visible.
 You examine the display on each color—dead pixels appear as black spots, stuck pixels show as fixed color dots.
 All processing happens in your browser with no data collection.